Before your periods stop altogether, it is likely that your periods will become irregular and unpredictable.

 - If you have a medical condition that needs to be considered.

-Many women over the age of 40 will have just the same options available to them as younger women, but may have different priorities.
+Many women over the age of 40 will have the same options available to them as younger women, but there are some methods for which being over 40 is a risk factor for complications.
 Read the overview of all options in contraception methods.
 The following information lists the options, linking to individual leaflets, and commenting on any aspects specific to women between the age of 40 and the menopause.

 Hormones, pills, patches and rings

-However, for some women, the COC pill may have more risks as they get older.
-You should not take it if you are aged over 35 years and a smoker.
-You should not take it if you are aged over 35 years and have migraine.
+However, for some women, CHC may have more risks as they get older.
+You should not usually take it if you are aged over 35 years and a smoker.
 You also should not take it if you have a history of stroke or heart disease, or if you are very overweight.
-Women who have complications from diabetes (including problems with eyes, blood vessels or kidneys) should not take the COC pill.
-These are just a few of the conditions which make it unsafe to take the COC pill.
+Some women with migraine should not use CHC but this varies depending on the type of migraine and whether it started before the use of CHC or during it, so the issue should be discussed with your healthcare professional.
+Women who have complications from diabetes (including problems with eyes, blood vessels or kidneys) should not use CHC.
+These are just a few of the conditions which make it unsafe to use CHC.
 Your doctor or healthcare professional will go through your medical history with you to decide if it is safe for you personally.
-If you have no medical problems or risk factors for medical problems, the COC pill can be taken until the age of 50 years.
+If you have no medical problems or risk factors for medical problems, CHC can be used until the age of 50 years.

-You should stop taking the COC pill and use another form of contraception when you reach the age of 50 years.
+You should stop taking CHC and use another form of contraception when you reach the age of 50 years.

 The progestogen-only pill (POP) is sometimes called "the mini-pill".
 It is commonly taken if the COC pill is not suitable - for example, breastfeeding women, smokers over the age of 35 years and some women with migraine.

 The POP is safe if you have previously had a stroke or a heart attack, or if you have developed a clot in the past.
 There is no increased risk of developing breast cancer if you take the POP.
 However, women who have had breast cancer cannot usually take a POP.